20 Things Your Babysitter Secretly Wants You to Know

 They are totally disgusting.
 On the nights when I’m coming, please be considerate and leave me a few disposable ones.

 I hate it when kids have super late bedtimes

 I know you want to get the most bang for your buck, but your three-year-old should not be going to bed at 9 p.m.
 He’s just going to be cranky and ruin your day tomorrow.
-(Don’t miss these bedtime hacks to help your toddler fall asleep sooner.)
+You’ll want to know these bedtime hacks that will help your toddler fall asleep sooner.